5-Day/40-Hour Teacher Training & Immersion

 Will I get a certificate of completion?

 If you attend each class, arriving on time and remaining for the duration of all sessions, complete all homework and requirements and if Bryan feels that you have earned it, yes; you will receive a certificate of completion from Bryan Kest and Santa Monica PowerYoga.
 Just remember, by attending this training you are not buying a certificate.
 You are buying an experience.
-Bryan has taught more than eleven teacher trainings.
+Bryan has taught fewer than 15 teacher trainings.
 This is not a certificate mill.